Sustainability Reporting Initiative

 Solar farms are typically sited on low-productive or unused tracts of land and are not commonly shared for other uses.
 We do have one facility, Spartan, that doubles as the roof of a sizeable outdoor parking lot at Michigan State University, proving that integrating solar into other infrastructure for dual purposes is not only possible, but beneficial.

-Innergex’s hydroelectric projects, by definition, are closely associated with natural waters of rivers and streams upon which the projects are situated.
-To avoid possible contamination, many Innergex facilities have adopted use of bio-degradable, non-toxic, synthetic lubricants (non-petroleum based) in turbine and hydraulic systems where an elevated risk of leaks and a pathway to release exists.
-Innergex continues to evaluate adoption of bio-degradable fluids where environmental risk exists.
+Innergex’s hydroelectric projects, by definition, are closely associated with natural waters and streams upon which the projects are situated.
+To avoid possible contamination, many Innergex facilities have adopted the use of bio-degradable, non-toxic, synthetic lubricants (non-petroleum based) in turbine and hydraulic systems where an elevated risk of leaks exists.
+Innergex continues to evaluate adoption of bio-degradable fluids as new options become available.

 1. All spills are cleaned up immediately and any affected soils were disposed of properly in accordance with provincial, state, or federal regulations.